ADACS-Australia/OzSTAR-User-Guide/docs/source/1a-nt_oz/what-s-new.rst

 Environment
 -----------
-* The default number of OpenMP threads is now set to 1 by default using the environment variable ``OMP_NUM_THREADS=1`` (previously not defined by default).
+* The default number of OpenMP threads is now set to 1 using the environment variable ``OMP_NUM_THREADS=1`` (previously not defined by default).
 Users must explicitly change this value if they wish to use more than 1 thread.